guillermomolina/zfs-clone-manager/README.md

-# ZFS Clone Manager
+# ZFS Manager Manager

 Tool to add version control and historic data of a directory with ZFS.
 The functionality is similar to Solaris beadm but generalized for any ZFS filesystem, not just ROOT and VAR.

 The suggested workflow is:
 1. Initialize (zcm init)
-2. Make changes in active
+2. Make changes in active instance
-3. Clone (zcm clone)
+3. Create instance (zcm create)
-4. Make changes in clone
+4. Make changes in new instance
-5. Activate clone (zcm activate)
+5. Activate instance (zcm activate)
-6. [Remove older clones (zcm rm)]
+6. [Remove older instances (zcm rm)]
 7. Go to step 2

 ## Usage